uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 3. Explore files in the Exploration Page
 4. Export data to workspace or download locally depending on the requirements of your system.

-Instead of using the Discovery and Exploration pages you could instead use the [API][API instructions] for locating data of interest.
+If you prefer programmatic access, instead of using the Discovery and Exploration pages you could instead use the [API][API instructions] for locating data of interest.

 ### Discovery Page